 Ensure you have the focus keyword in the headings 1 to 6 (H1-H6), using these headings improves the SEO structure of your page.

-Add alt tag to all images that are in your WordPress post and ensure the alt tags have the focus keyword.
+Add ALT tag to all images that are in your WordPress post and ensure the alt tags have the focus keyword.
 The images should also be named properly to include your focus keyword.

 Write long posts that are at least 1000 words and above.
-The longer the post the more useful to the audience and the better it ranks in search engines.
+The longer the post the more useful it is to the audience and the better it ranks in search engines.
 Ideally, I recommend you have posts that have a minimum of 500 words.